-The Canada Centre for Mapping and Earth Observation (CCMEO) is considered an international leader in the development and use of synthetic aperture radar or SAR sensors.
+The Canada Centre for Remote Sensing (CCRS) is considered an international leader in the development and use of synthetic aperture radar (SAR) sensors.
 From space, SAR can image the Earth’s surface through clouds and in total darkness.
 This makes it a tremendously useful sensor for monitoring Canada’s changing landmass and coastal zones.

-CCMEO scientists have worked with the Canadian Space Agency in the development of both RADARSAT 1 and RADARSAT 2 satellite missions.
-Their research has led to improved data quality through enhanced sensor design and post-launch calibration and validation activities.
+CCRS scientists have worked with the Canadian Space Agency in the development of the RADARSAT 1, RADARSAT 2 and RADARSAT Constellation satellite missions.
+Their research has led to improved data quality and utility through enhanced sensor design, calibration and validation activities, and application development.

 RADARSAT-1 Mosaic of Canada collected over a seven-day period in 1999